How I Work

 My path into this work has been wide and layered.
 I began in the contemporary art world — directing galleries, producing fairs, and curating exhibitions — where I learned how small shifts in placement, proportion, and context can completely change how something is experienced.
 Later, I studied graphic design at Parsons, learning how clarity, hierarchy, and restraint shape understanding and emotional response.

-Today, my work lives at the intersection of design, organization, landscape, travel, storytelling, and life transitions.
-I help people shape spaces, plans, stories, and projects that feel supportive, intentional, and aligned — not by adding more, but by noticing what matters, releasing what no longer belongs, and giving what remains the care and clarity it deserves.
+Today, my work lives at the intersection of design, organization, landscape, travel, and storytelling.
+I help people shape spaces, plans, stories, and projects that feel supportive, intentional, and aligned.

-If this way of working resonates with you, you’re welcome to explore the Closet Magic, Garden Magic, and Travel Magic pages for more detail — or reach out when something in your life feels ready for a refresh.
+If this way of working resonates with you, you’re welcome to explore the Closet, Story, Garden, and Travel Magic pages for more detail — or reach out when something in your life feels ready.